INFORMATION FOR ALL PHGA MEMBERS

 G.E.M.
 Members – Must play the tee color qualified for in the GEM Program.

 Low handicap players can petition the G.E.M. committee to use the Black tee.

 Each weekend during the PRST season, a rotating schedule of both team and individual games are played (sometimes referred to as the “black box” game).
 A complete schedule of the games played each weekend can be found on the Scoring Calendar.
 The same game is played both Saturday and Sunday.

 Our association relies on the integrity of it’s members to make their best effort shoot the lowest score possible on each hole.
 We do not believe we have any members that would intentionally pad their score when they have lost a hole or are having a bad round.
-However, to maintain fairness to PHGA members that have established an official PHGA handicap, The following information is provided:
+However, to maintain fairness to PHGA members that have established an official PHGA handicap, please continue to compete throughout the round.

 NEW PHGA MEMBERS